Finding the right salesperson is like catching a butterfly.

 Showing the courage to ask a hard question demonstrates high confidence and foreshadows how the rep will represent the company in the field.

 If a candidate possesses eight to 10 of these characteristics, I recommend hiring them.
-And if you’re a salesperson applying for jobs, use these interview tells to get the role.
+And if you’re a salesperson applying for a job, you may want to use these interview tactics to get the role.

 Finding and hiring the right salesperson is a delicate art, and as I keep saying, there’s no definitive blueprint to it.
 Still, with these tips in mind, you should be in a solid position to bring in a crop of qualified candidates, and identify which one will be the best for your business.

 Originally published Dec 16, 2019 9:02:00 PM, updated December 17 2019